Workplace Learning Options

 - call 704.330.6217, or

 - visit a website at: email@example.com, or cpcc.edu/workplacelearning.

 Locations for Workplace Learning offices on all CPCC campuses are listed on the websites.

 Internships are flexible, non-credit bearing work experiences that allow students and recent graduates to gain exposure to their field.
 Internships enable students to further build related work experience and enhance their portfolios, and are an option in programs where work-based learning is unavailable.
 Upon successful completion of an internship, participants will receive a certificate acknowledging their achievement.

 Eligibility to participate in a non-credit internship varies based on the program of study.
 Please contact the Workplace Learning office for details.

 Apprenticeship Charlotte is an unprecedented effort by CPCC to connect talented students to local employers.
 By combining classroom and workplace learning, both the employers and selected students share a valuable experience that produces immediate results.
-Students gain part-time employment and valuable work experience.
+Students gain employment and valuable work experience.
 Employers often cover the cost of tuition, fees and books for apprentices, and many times offer full-time employment upon successful completion of an apprenticeship.
-Employers benefit from having highly skilled employees in positions that are difficult to fill.
-In North Carolina, formal or registered apprenticeships are created in agreements between employers and the N.C.
-Department of Commerce (NCDOC).
+Employers benefit from having highly-skilled employees in positions that are difficult to fill.
+In North Carolina, formal or registered apprenticeships are created by agreements between employers and the N.C.
+Department of Commerce (NC DOC).